flexiant/weave/README.md

 Properties
 ----------
-- `ip`: ip CIDR assigned to the weave interface.
+- `ip`: ip CIDR assigned to the weave interface for this node.
 - `ip_alloc_range`: CIDR that defines the IP range to be assigned to containers in all nodes.
 - `subnet`: CIDR that defines the IP range to be assigned to containers in this node.
 - `password`: weave network password.